-The high blood pressure leads to damage to the tiny blood vessels around the kidneys and affects the filtering process.
+High blood pressure leads to damage the tiny blood vessels around the kidneys and affects the filtering process.
 When kidney functioning begins to deteriorate, it leads to kidney failure.

 A condition in which clusters of cysts begin to develop within the kidneys.
 These cysts cause the kidneys to enlarge and lose their function gradually.
 Polycystic kidney disease can lead to serious complications such as high blood pressure and kidney failure.

 Defects in the urinary tract can cause difficulty in the elimination of urine.
 This leads toxins to build up and overload the kidneys.
 Defects of the urinary tract include blockages in the urine passageways, kidney stones, enlarged prostate, blood clots in the urinary tract, and damaged nerves that control the urinary bladder.

 Dialysis is a treatment that replicates the functioning of healthy kidneys when they stop working or fail.
 In cases of kidney failure and chronic or acute kidney disease, a person needs to undergo dialysis.